toddogrin/PatternBuffer/README.md

 ## Usage ##

-For information on how to use PatternBuffers, see the [PatternBuffer User's Guide](https://bitbucket.org/ToddOfWar/patternbuffer/wiki/User's%20Guide) Wiki page.
+For information on how to use PatternBuffers, see the [PatternBuffer Documentation Wiki](https://github.com/toddogrin/PatternBuffer/wiki) Wiki page.

 ## Contributions ##